Yellow tea, like green tea, has a wide variety of uses. Here’s what you need to know about this rare type of tea.

 Only buy yellow tea from a tea merchant you trust.
 It’s not exactly uncommon for particular high-end expensive teas produced in China to be counterfeited.
 So better avoid unknown online marketplaces.

-One last case for mindful tea consumption: It’s quite unlikely you’ll find an organic or fair-trade certified option for a tea this elusive.
+One last case for mindful tea consumption: It’s quite unlikely you’ll find an organic or fair-trade certified option for this elusive tea.
 Thus there’s little way of knowing whether those involved in its production received a fair wage or if the ingredients were sustainably sourced.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Gelber Tee: Wirkung und Anwendung des seltenen Teesaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Gelber Tee: Wirkung und Anwendung des seltenen Teesunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.